-Point of View: To identify the POV in a story, students must ask “who is telling the story?”
+- Point of View: To identify the POV in a story, students must ask, “who is telling the story?”
 Is it a first, third, or even second (rare!) person narrator?
 Are they omniscient or limited in their perspective?
 Does the perspective shift between different characters?

-Mood: This is about the effect the writer creates in the reader and how they evoke it through their use of language.
+- Mood: This is about the effect the writer creates in the reader and how they evoke it through their use of language.

 Why Are Story Elements Important?

 Getting to grips with the various elements of a story begins very early on with the first stories children hear.
 Often even before they begin elementary school.
-Students will have learned to identify the basic elements in stories by answering simple questions about the people in the story and the events that happened.
+Students will have learned to identify the essential elements in stories by answering simple questions about the people in the story and the events that happened.

 As students grow confident in identifying the key elements in their favorite stories, they begin to move on to more complex stories.
 They begin to recognize the more complex elements that require more advanced critical thinking skills.

-Story maps help students to organize the elements of the story in a visual manner that assists in gaining that fuller comprehension.
+Story maps help students organize the elements of the story in a visual manner that assists in gaining fuller comprehension.
 Students examine the assigned text and extract the information related to each element.
 They can then record this information on their copy of the story map.

 Story maps easily lend themselves to being differentiated, as the teacher can select the elements most appropriate for the age and ability of the students.
 In the beginning, students should gain experience identifying the basic elements in simple stories – fairy tales for example – before moving on to more sophisticated stories employing a wider range of elements.